Student Spotlight: Kent Lewis

 In 2015, he was nominated for a Joseph Jefferson award, the highest Chicago theater distinction, for his role as Johnny Cash in “Ring of Fire” at the Mercury Theater in Chicago.
 The show received six total nominations.

-He also has worked with Tony nominees and winners Hunter Foster in “The Buddy Holly Story,” Marcia Milgrom Dodge in “Fiddler in the Roof” and Mary Zimmerman at Chicago’s Goodman Theater in “Wonderful Town.”
-He’s also with “Million Dollar Quartet” at the Paramount Theater in Aurora this fall and will be in one of the first regional productions of "Once" in 2018.
+He also worked with Tony nominees and winners Hunter Foster in “The Buddy Holly Story,” Marcia Milgrom Dodge in “Fiddler in the Roof” and Mary Zimmerman at Chicago’s Goodman Theater in “Wonderful Town.”
+He was with “Million Dollar Quartet” at the Paramount Theater in Aurora in 2017 and was in one of the first regional productions of “Once” in 2018.

 His goal is to own a theater and write musicals.
 As for students considering College of DuPage and the Music program, his advice is to do it, to show up and to take advantage of any opportunities.

 “At COD, I formed a barbershop quartet with friends.
 We auditioned for Six Flags Great America, and through a series of events, I found myself singing and dancing in the park’s patriotic revue ‘America.’
 An actress from that show invited me to visit her in Indiana.
 During the visit, I accompanied her to an audition for ‘Guys and Dolls.’
 I wound up playing Sky Masterson, and from there kept finding new rungs on the ladder of theatrical success.”